 Beyond these examples

-These snippets focus on specific IAM binding features: role bindings and member management, and IAM Conditions for time-based access.
-They’re intentionally minimal rather than full access control policies.
+These snippets focus on specific IAM binding features: role binding with member lists, individual member grants, and time-based IAM Conditions.
+They’re intentionally minimal rather than full access control configurations.

 The examples reference pre-existing infrastructure such as log views (parent, location, bucket, name references).
-They focus on configuring IAM bindings rather than provisioning log views or buckets.
+They focus on configuring IAM bindings rather than provisioning the log views themselves.

 To keep things focused, common IAM patterns are omitted, including: